gentleokhai/Login-SignUp/README.md

 |-- package-lock.json
 |-- package.json
 |__ README.ms

 Usage

 Login

 Open the app

 Enter your registered email and password.

 Click login to log in.

 Signup

 Fill out the registration form with your username, email, and password.

 Click Signup to create a new account.

 Forgot Password

 Just click the link.

 Contributing

-We welcome contributions to enhance this project!
+I welcome and appreciatecontributions to enhance this project!
 To contribute, please follow these steps:

 Fork the repository.

 Create a new branch: git checkout -b feature/your-feature-name.

 Make your changes and commit them: git commit -m 'Add new feature'.

 Push to the branch: git push origin feature/your-feature-name.

 Open a pull request.

 Contact
 For any inquiries or suggestions, please contact Gentle Okhai at gentleokhai@gmail.com.

 For Collaborations call +2349065070051